samgovier/front-end-dev/epchtmlcss/css.md

 ---

 * Value is keyword, percentage or absolute pixels
-* Keywords: xx-small, x-small, xmall, medium, large, x-large, xx-large
+* Keywords: xx-small, x-small, small, medium, large, x-large, xx-large
 * Recommended: choose a keyword for the body and use percentages to make other texts relative to that size
     * Allows users to resize text